 A Diligence Provider reviews the applicable Diligence Sample for compliance with those federal, state and local laws and regulations that we validate in our Limited Compliance Reviews.
 In contrast to a standard securitization compliance review, a Diligence Provider generally does not review compliance with the requirements of TILA/Regulation Z and RESPA (including TRID) within the scope of our Limited Compliance Reviews.
 However, for mortgage loans with application dates on or after October 3, 2015, the Diligence Provider will review, determine and report instances where the correct TRID disclosure forms were not used in connection with the origination of the applicable loans.
-The Diligence Provider initially reported a material finding as to a mortgage loan because it was missing disclosure documents required under its interpretation of TRID.
-That mortgage loan is secured by an investment property; however, the proceeds were used to pay off consumer debt.
-Fannie Mae does not interpret TRID to apply to mortgage loans made on investment properties, notwithstanding that the borrower may use proceeds from such mortgages for personal purposes.
-Accordingly, Fannie Mae adjusted the Diligence Provider's procedures under its statement of work to follow Fannie Mae's interpretation with regard to investment properties.
-As a result, that mortgage loan is no longer listed as an exception.
+In addition, as a general matter, Fannie Mae does not interpret TRID to apply to mortgage loans made on investment properties, notwithstanding that the borrower uses the proceeds from such mortgages for personal purposes.
+As such, Fannie Mae has instructed the Due Diligence Provider under its statement of work, consistent with its own interpretation, to treat investment properties as business purpose loans that are not subject to TRID.